 - Animal enrollment must be completed by May 15 on https://v2.4honline.com.
-If May 15 falls on a Saturday or Sunday, the member must complete the 4-H online enrollment by 4:30 pm the Monday following.
+If May 15 falls on a weekend or holiday, the enrollment must be completed by the following business day, no later than 4:30 p.m.
 All lambs and ewes must be tagged by May 15. - 2.
 The maximum number of animals a 4-H'er may enroll is 10 wethers (castrated males), 10 yearling ewes, and 10 ewe lambs. - 3.
 All breeds will be shown separately in the Ewe Breeding Classes, except the Ewe and Lamb class.

-To be in a breed class other than crossbred, a member must show registration papers at checkin.
-Aged ewes may not be over 3 years old.

-- 4. Ewe and Lamb Class: Ewes must be declared on Indiana Enrollment Form by May 15. - a.
+To be in a breed class other than crossbred, a member must show registration papers at Fair Animal Livestock Check-in.
+Aged ewes may not be over 3 years old. - 4.
+Ewe and Lamb Class: Ewes must be declared on Indiana Enrollment Form by May 15. - a.
 Ewe must be owned by the exhibitor at the time of birth of the lamb. - b.
 Lamb must fit into a class at the fair and be born by June 1 of that year. - c.
 Maximum of one entry in ewe & lamb class per exhibitor. - 5.
 Specific rules for show preparation for all sheep will be consistent with present State Fair rules.
 (The State Fair sheep exhibition terms and conditions) - a.
 Preparation of the lambs must be done within the vicinity of the sheep barn, in full view. - b.
 Any violations of The State Fair terms and conditions may result in disqualification.